 - Asking students to assign their intellectual property rights to the company without disclosure to the University

 “When I worked for my supervisor’s company, EnWave, I had the benefits of learning in both an academic and industry setting.
 This provided me with an enhanced educational experience beyond the classroom.” — James F. Lefort, graduate student, Plant Science

 Any issues relating to research conditions, ownership and/or use of data, publication rights or commercialization, should be outlined in a letter from your supervisor at the outset of your research and amended from time to time by mutual agreement as the situation evolves.
-Over the last 20 years, 104 companies have spun off from UBC: 95% of them located in British Columbia.
+Over the last 35 years, over 230 companies have spun off from UBC: 95% of them located in British Columbia.